-Once installed, lubrication must be clean as well.
+Once the bearing and shaft assembly is installed, lubrication must be clean as well.
 Make sure that oil or grease containers are not left open to the air so that they may pick up contaminants.
 Funnels and other items used to introduce oil into the housing should be cleaned as well so that particles adhered to them are not introduced into the housing.

 Sealing of the bearing housing is critical to prevent the ingress of contaminants.
 Seals should be appropriate for the operating conditions and should be designed to prevent entry of all types of contaminants into the bearing system.
-The two types of seals typically used are lip type contact seals and labyrinth seals.
+Three types of seals that may be used are lip type contact seals, labyrinth seals and magnetically charged face seals.
 Lip seals, typically made of rubber lips encased in a sheet steel shell or case; provide excellent protection from external contaminant.
 However, the seal lip contact with the shaft must be lubricated and, even with lubrication, the seals do create added frictional heat.